Thank you for choosing Jass for Windows

 Grid Align Tool (now also included in Jass-pub)

-The GridAlign Tool simulates the spatial resolution of Second life.
-You can select any set of vertices, then pressing ALT-g on the keyboard will move the selected vertices to the nearest valid locations on the virtual second life grid.
+The GridAlign Tool simulates the spatial resolution of OpenSim (or you preferred compatible online world).
+You can select any set of vertices, then pressing ALT-g on the keyboard will move the selected vertices to the nearest valid locations on the virtual grid.
 The tool is fully described in the GridAlign documentation.
-Note that you of course can use blender's embedded grid if you rescale your object to a unit cube (cubic Bounding box).
+Note that you of course can use blender’s embedded grid if you rescale your object to a unit cube (cubic Bounding box).
 But then you will have to rescale your model.
-With the GridAlign tool you can align precisely without rescaling! ("inplace alignement")
+With the GridAlign tool you can align precisely without rescaling! (“inplace alignement”)

 More Bugfixes and enhancements (only in JASS-PRO)

 - FIX: Object Center sometimes jumps away from geometrical center during bake

 - FIX: Objects sometimes jumps away from its original position during bake